-Target 9: The quality of European surveillance data has improved sufficiently to enable the routine application of time-series analysis, spatial analysis and other advanced statistical methods, where appropriate, to better monitor, understand and predict epidemiological trends of communicable diseases in Europe.
+Target 9: ECDC routinely applies time-series analysis, spatial analysis and other advanced statistical methods, where appropriate, to better monitor, understand and predict epidemiological trends of communicable diseases in Europe.

 Subtle disease trends can only be detected by pooling data from several affected countries.
 Emergence or reemergence of certain diseases can thereby be detected earlier, improving the possibility for control.
 Similarly, longer term trends may be predicted, thus offering better opportunities for planning prevention and control interventions.
 This increasing use of analytical epidemiology and advanced statistics (e.g. GIS, time-series analysis) will enable ECDC to add further value by identifying relationships in data, providing thresholds for action, and producing more solid evidence for action.